Maneesha-M164/YouTube-Transcript-Summarizer/README.md

 git clone https://github.com/19IT114/YouTube-Transcript-Summarizer.git
 ```

 2. To run the API, you need to set up a **Virtual Environment**.
-Go into youtube-transcript-summarizer-api folder, open command prompt and paste the following command.
+Go into *youtube-transcript-summarizer-api* folder, open command prompt and paste the following command.
 ```
 python -m venv venv
 ```

-3. Now that you got a Virtual Environment created, it's time to install all the dependencies.
+3. Now that you got a Virtual Environment created, it's time to install all the **dependencies**.
 Use the following command.
 ```
 pip install -r requirements.txt
 ```